Fanatic (film)

-Fanatic (U.S. title: Die!
+Fanatic (released in the United States as Die!
 Die!
-My Darling!) is a 1965 British horror thriller film directed by Silvio Narizzano, and starring Tallulah Bankhead, Stefanie Powers, Peter Vaughan, Yootha Joyce, Maurice Kaufmann and Donald Sutherland.
-It was written by Richard Matheson based on the 1961 novel Nightmare by Anne Blaisdell.
+My Darling!) is a 1965 British horror thriller film directed by Silvio Narizzano in his feature directorial debut, written by Richard Matheson, and produced by Anthony Hinds for Hammer Film Productions.
+It stars Tallulah Bankhead (in her final feature film), Stefanie Powers, Peter Vaughan, Yootha Joyce, Maurice Kaufmann and Donald Sutherland.

-Released in theaters on 21 March 1965 in the United Kingdom, it was filmed at Elstree Studios and on location in Letchmore Heath, Hertfordshire, during the summer of 1964.
-It was Bankhead's final feature film.
+Based on the 1961 novel Nightmare by Anne Blaisdell (pen name of Elizabeth Linington), the film is about a woman who is kidnapped by the deranged mother of her late fiancé.
+Fanatic is often characterized as part of the "psycho-biddy" subgenre.

+The film was released in the United Kingdom by Columbia Pictures on 21 March 1965.

 Plot

-An American woman, Patricia Carroll, arrives in London to marry her lover Alan Glentower.
+An American woman, Patricia Carroll, arrives in England to marry her lover Alan Glentower.
 Before tying the knot, however, Patricia pays a visit to Mrs. Trefoile, the mother of her deceased fiancé Stephen, who died in an automobile accident several years earlier.
 Trefoile resides in a secluded house on the edge of an English village.
 She is fanatically religious, and it soon becomes apparent that she blames Patricia for her son's death.
 Indeed, when Patricia reveals to her that she never actually intended to marry Stephen, Trefoile enlists the aid of her servants, Harry and Anna, in holding Patricia captive so she can exorcise the young woman's soul.
 After several attempts to escape the Trefoile house, one of which nearly results in Patricia's being sexually assaulted by Harry, she is rescued by Alan; and in the end, Mrs. Trefoile winds up dead with a knife in her back, the same knife with which she earlier attempted to murder Patricia.

+Production

+Fanatic was filmed at Elstree Studios and on location in Letchmore Heath, Hertfordshire, during the summer of 1964.

+During production, Tallulah Bankhead's health issues and well-publicised substance usage caused difficulties, and producers considered replacing her.
+The recording of a single line of dialogue during a dubbing session reportedly took several hours.
+The episode was dramatized in the stage play Looped.

+Reception

-Critical reception
+Critical response

 Variety wrote that the film "should click with fright fans," praising Narizzano's direction as "imaginative" and the script as having dialogue that was generally "fresher than most pix of its class" while giving Bankhead "numerous chances to display virtuosity, from sweet-tongued menace to maniacal blood-lust."

 The Monthly Film Bulletin wrote: "Though uneven in tone (to put it mildly), this piece of extravagance is at least consistently enjoyable ...
 One suspects here a laudable determination in Miss Bankhead not to be outdone by Bette Davis' Baby Jane.
 Still, why cavil?
 There is enough here to give horror addicts a field day on various levels."

 A. H. Weiler of The New York Times wrote that although Bankhead "towers above the cast and story, her present effort adds little to her record."

 The film maintains a 50% rating on review aggregation website Rotten Tomatoes, based on 10 reviews.